eiriklied/commitboards/README.md

 ## small todos

-- upload commit time as well
+- get github url
 - obey $http_proxy / $https_proxy
 - add board key/url to post-commit start/end comments to be able to add more commit board urls to one project?

 ### done

+- upload commit time as well
 - try to upload previous unsuccessful uploads
 - delete/clean successful uploads
 - in background-capture: Show the actual board url, not the commits